 To get the most out of the luxurious ingredients in our soaps, apply to a damp face and use either a konjac sponge, a gentle cleansing brush or a soft washcloth to massage the soap into your skin.
 Use light, circular upward motions for at least a minute or two to provide your skin with a deep down cleanse and gentle exfoliation.
 This will help to loosen congestion in the pores, slough off dry skin and boost blood circulation for a healthy glow and improved collagen production.

-Try our Pumpkin and Wild Carrot Complexion Soap, packed in antioxidant vitamins for a clear and healthy complexion or our Aloe + Rose Clay soap, rich is repairing aloe vera and vitamin E. Follow up with a few mists of an alcohol-free and PH-balanced toner and a nourishing serum or facial oil.
+Try our Pumpkin & Wild Carrot Complexion Soap, packed in antioxidant vitamins for a clear and healthy complexion or our Aloe + Rose Clay soap, rich is repairing aloe vera and vitamin E. Follow up with a few mists of an alcohol-free and PH-balanced facial mist and a nourishing facial oil.

 You don’t need to struggle with skin issues at this time of year.
 Follow our tips and take care of your body internally and externally to radiate glowing, healthy skin!